magomimmo/modern-cljs/doc/second-edition/tutorial-05.md

 value of the `onsubmit` property of the `window` object defined in the `js` special namespace.

-As soon as you save the `shopping.cljs` file, it get recompiled and the corresponding `shopping.html` page reloaded.
+As soon as you save the `shopping.cljs` file, it gets recompiled and the corresponding `shopping.html` page reloaded.

 But we still have to make another change.
 We need to add the newly